GopikaSenthilkumar/Java-Password-Analyzer/README.md

 A modern, dark-themed web application that checks password strength in real-time using JavaScript with a sleek, responsive UI.

+## Current State and Issues

+This project is primarily a client-side password analyzer with:
+- A fully functional frontend implementation (HTML/CSS/JavaScript)
+- Spring Boot configuration files (partial configuration)

+**Known Issues:**
+- The Spring Boot backend has not been fully integrated due to Maven configuration issues
+- The POM.xml file has encoding issues that prevent proper Maven build

 ## Features

 * **Sleek Dark Theme** with cyan accents and glowing elements